What is it?

 The effectiveness ratings for WILD YAM are as follows:

 Possibly ineffective for...

-- Menopausal symptoms.
-Applying wild yam cream to the skin for 3 months does not seem to relieve menopausal symptoms such as hot flashes and night sweats.
-It also does not seem to affect levels of hormones such as follicle stimulating hormone (FSH), estradiol, or progesterone, which play a role in menopause.
+- Symptoms of menopause.
+Applying wild yam cream to the skin doesn't seem to help symptoms such as hot flashes and night sweats.
+It also doesn't seem to affect levels of hormones that play a role in menopause.

-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking wild yam if you are pregnant or breast feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if wild yam is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Are there interactions with medications?